raulsiim/elastic-local-cluster/README.md

 # Fun fact
 The predecessor of ElasticSearch was called Compass.
-It was first released on 2004 and replaced with ElasticSearch on 2010.
+It was first released on 2004 and replaced by ElasticSearch on 2010.

 # Using this repository